tortis-dev/ocsf/README.md

     }
 };

-var event = new UserAccessManagementEvent(user, UserAccessManagementEvent.Activity.AssignPrivileges)
+var userAccessEvent = new UserAccessManagementEvent(user, UserAccessManagementEvent.Activity.AssignPrivileges)
 {
     Resources = resources,
     Privileges = new[] { "read", "write" }
 };

+// Publishing the event to Kafka using var producer = new ProducerBuilder<string, string>(producerConfig).Build();
+var jsonString = JsonSerializer.Serialize(userAccessEvent, new JsonSerializerOptions
+{
+    WriteIndented = true
+});

+await producer.ProduceAsync("user-access-events", new Message<string, string>
+{
+    Key = user.UserId,
+    Value = jsonString
+});
 ```

-This example demonstrates creating an event that logs when a user is granted read and write privileges to a specific resource.
+This example demonstrates creating an event that logs when a user is granted read and write privileges to a specific resource and publishing the event to a Kafka topic using the Confluent.Kafka client.